-- 1 (3) As used herein, "legislative term" means two (2) consecutive sessions of the House of 2 Representative which corresponds with the two (2) year term of representatives pursuant to 3 Article IV, Section 1 of the Constitution of the State of Rhode Island, the first year session of 4 which is an odd numbered year and the second year session of which is an even numbered year. - 5 (13)(a) Committees shall keep a permanent record of their written submissions and of 6 their voting tally sheets, and the same shall be public records and available to any member and to 7 any person within two (2) legislative days upon written request.
+(13)(a) Committees shall keep a permanent record of their written submissions and of their voting tally sheets, and the same shall be public records and available to any member and to any person within two (2) legislative days upon written request.

-8 (b) Each committee shall file with the Clerk of the House and with legislative data services a list of all measures on which formal action was taken and a copy of the recorded vote 9 10 tally on each such measure.
+(b) Each committee shall file with the Clerk of the House and with legislative data services a list of all measures on which formal action was taken and a copy of the recorded vote tally on each such measure.

-(c) The Speaker shall formulate a plan for the publication of committee votes and work to 11 12 implement the plan so committee votes appear online in a prominent and conspicuous location on 13 the General Assembly website prior to the floor votes of the bill occurring.
+3 (c) The Speaker shall formulate a plan for the publication of committee votes and work to 4 implement the plan so committee votes appear online in a prominent and conspicuous location on 5 the General Assembly website prior to the floor votes of the bill occurring.

-14 (d) The Speaker, wherever feasible with the confines of existing room availability and 15 personnel levels, shall direct Capitol Television to broadcast committee hearings live on Capitol 16 Television or, in the instance where committees are meeting on the same day and time, record the 17 hearings for broadcast on a delayed basis.
-Committee hearings dealing with the expenditure of 18 public funds shall be given priority for live broadcast.
-Chairs of the various committees are 19 authorized to make a request of the Speaker, or the Speaker's designee, to broadcast their 20 respective committee hearings on Capitol Television if they believe an agenda item is of 21 particular importance or interest.
+6 (d) The Speaker, wherever feasible with the confines of existing room availability and 7 personnel levels, shall direct Capitol Television to broadcast committee hearings live on Capitol 8 Television or, in the instance where committees are meeting on the same day and time, record the 9 hearings for broadcast on a delayed basis.
+Committee hearings dealing with the expenditure of 10 public funds shall be given priority for live broadcast.
+Chairs of the various committees are 11 authorized to make a request of the Speaker, or the Speaker's designee, to broadcast their 12 respective committee hearings on Capitol Television if they believe an agenda item is of 13 particular importance or interest.

-22 (e) All committee hearings shall be audio recorded.
+(e) All committee hearings shall be audio recorded or video recorded with audio.